Responding to Reports of Frigid Temperatures Inside Juvenile Court, Just City Makes a Delivery

 Just City's founder, Josh Spickler, said he learned through attorneys that the underage detainees often spoke to their legal representatives through chattering teeth, while wearing only short-sleeved teeshirts.

-Spickler decided his organization would donate as many of their own branded sweatshirts as they could.
-Bluff City Sports pitched in and donated additional sweatshirts.
+Spickler decided his organization would donate as many sweatshirts as they could.
+Bluff City Sports pitched in and donated additional garments to fill the gap.

 "I don't have any information that would suggest that the building's HVAC controls aren't working," said Spickler, "but regardless, I think we all know that large buildings are difficult to heat and cool on a consistent level.
 These kids should have more than a short-sleeved shirt."